awsdocs/amazon-s3-userguide/doc_source/olap-using-cfn-template.md

 For a full list of supported status codes, see [https://docs.aws.amazon.com/AmazonS3/latest/API/API_WriteGetObjectResponse.html#API_WriteGetObjectResponse_RequestSyntax](https://docs.aws.amazon.com/AmazonS3/latest/API/API_WriteGetObjectResponse.html#API_WriteGetObjectResponse_RequestSyntax) in the *Amazon Simple Storage Service API Reference*\.

 **Applying `Range` and `partNumber` parameters to the source object**
-By default, the Object Lambda access point created by the CloudFormation template can handle the `Range` and `partNumber` parameters\.
+By default, the Object Lambda Access Point created by the CloudFormation template can handle the `Range` and `partNumber` parameters\.
 The Lambda function applies the range or part number requested to the transformed object\.
 To do so, the function must download the whole object and run the transformation\.
 In some cases, your transformed object ranges might map exactly to your source object ranges\.
 This means that requesting byte range A\-B on your source object and running the transformation might produce the same result as requesting the whole object, running the transformation, and returning byte range A\-B on the transformed object\.

 In such cases, you can change the Lambda function implementation to apply the range or part number directly to the source object\.
 This approach reduces the overall function latency and memory required\.
 For more information, see [Working with Range and partNumber headers](range-get-olap.md)\.

 **Disabling `Range` and `partNumber` handling**
-By default, the Object Lambda access point created by the CloudFormation template can handle the `Range` and `partNumber` parameters\.
+By default, the Object Lambda Access Point created by the CloudFormation template can handle the `Range` and `partNumber` parameters\.
 If you don't need this behavior, you can disable it by removing the following lines from the template:

 ```
 AllowedFeatures: